Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ## Screenshots

 ![Climbing Tree]( https://i.imgur.com/mYNGz1V.png)
 This is the tree you can climb to get the Moon Restaurant early before the bridge is built.
-In is right beside the cave in the mountain.
+It is right beside the cave in the mountain.

 ***